engineering-collaboration/book/docs/book/anatomy-of-a-code-change/merging.md

 ## Rebase

-We sprouted our development branch off the latest commit of main when sowing the seeds our work.
-Chances are, while developing our feature, our colleagues integrated their tasks into the main branch, thus cultivating a merge of our botanical offshoot into a non-linear history in the trunk branch.
+We sprouted our development branch off of the latest commit of main when sowing the seeds our work.
+Chances are, while developing our feature, our colleagues integrated their tasks into the main branch, thus putting us in the position of cultivating a non-linear history should we merge our botanical offshoot into the trunk unchanged.

+In order to rectify our entanglement, we rebase our work on the latest commit on main, fix occurring conflicts, and integrate our changes after successfully passing our automated test suite.
+A rebase precedes any merge into our main branch.

 [![Rebase](../../../assets/images/book/anatomy-of-a-code-change/rebase.webp)](../../../assets/images/book/anatomy-of-a-code-change/rebase.png)

-In order to rectify our entanglement we rebase our work on the latest commit on main, fix occurring merge conflicts, and integrate our changes after successfully passing our automated test suite.
-A rebase precedes any merge into our main branch.

 !!! note
     When rebasing a branch we create new commits on our local machine that do no longer mirror the state of our remote repository.
 We either force push (with-lease) our changes, overriding the state of the remote repository or create a new branch from the head of our development branch and rebase and push that one; abandoning our development branch.